shabin5785/LearnAngularJS/Doc_4.md

 - Service is a normal typescript class.
 No annotation is added to it.
+Now dont just import the service class to another class and call methods inside that.
+Thats not the normal service behaviour.